Anti-nuclear movement in Germany: Early years

 German publications of the 1950s and 1960s contained criticism of some features of nuclear power including its safety.
 Nuclear waste disposal was widely recognized as a major problem, with concern publicly expressed as early as 1954.
 In 1964, one author went so far as to state "that the dangers and costs of the necessary final disposal of nuclear waste could possibly make it necessary to forego the development of nuclear energy".

-In the early 1960s there was a proposal to build a nuclear power station in West Berlin, but the project was dropped in 1962.
+In the early 1960s, there was a proposal to build a nuclear power station in West Berlin, but the project was dropped in 1962.
 Another attempt to site a reactor in a major city was made in 1967, when BASF planned to build a nuclear power station on its ground at Ludwigshafen, to supply process steam.
 Eventually the project was withdrawn by BASF.

-The tiny hamlet of Wyhl, located just outside the Kaiserstuhl wine-growing area in the southwestern corner of Germany, was first mentioned in 1971 as a possible site for a nuclear power station.
+The tiny hamlet of Wyhl, located at the Rhine just outside the Kaiserstuhl wine-growing area in the southwestern corner of Germany, near France and Switzerland, was first mentioned in 1971 as a possible site for the Wyhl Nuclear Power Plant.
 In the years that followed, local opposition steadily mounted, but this had little impact on politicians and planners.
 Official permission for the plant was granted and earthworks began on 17 February 1975.
 On 18 February, local people spontaneously occupied the site and police removed them forcibly two days later.
 Television coverage of police dragging away farmers and their wives through the mud helped to turn nuclear power into a major national issue.
 The rough treatment was widely condemned and made the wine-growers, clergy, and others all the more determined.
 Some local police refused to take part in the action.

 Subsequent support came from the nearby university town of Freiburg.
 On 23 February about 30,000 people re-occupied the Wyhl site and plans to remove them were abandoned by the state government in view of the large number involved and potential for more adverse publicity.
 On 21 March 1975, an administrative court withdrew the construction licence for the plant.
 The plant was never built and the land eventually became a nature reserve.

 The Wyhl occupation generated extensive national debate.
 This initially centred on the state government's handling of the affair and associated police behaviour, but interest in nuclear issues was also stimulated.
 The Wyhl experience encouraged the formation of citizen action groups near other planned nuclear sites.
 Many other anti-nuclear groups formed elsewhere, in support of these local struggles, and some existing citizens' action groups widened their aims to include the nuclear issue.
 This is how the German anti-nuclear movement evolved.
 Anti-nuclear success at Wyhl also inspired nuclear opposition in the rest of Europe and North America.